runtimeverification/k/k-distribution/k-tutorial/1_basic/19_debugging/README.md

 The next important step in debugging an application in GDB is to be able to set breakpoints.
-Generally speaking, there are three types of breakpoints we are interested in in a K semantics: Setting a breakpoint when a particular function is called, setting a breakpoint when a particular rule is applied, and setting a breakpoint when a side condition of a rule is evaluated.
+Generally speaking, there are three types of breakpoints we are interested in a K semantics: Setting a breakpoint when a particular function is called, setting a breakpoint when a particular rule is applied, and setting a breakpoint when a side condition of a rule is evaluated.